Best Practices and Standards

 Best practices are methods or techniques that consistently show superior results and are often used as a benchmark.

 Standards are specifications, often established by authorities or by general consent.
 They serve as a measure of acceptability and a basis for comparison.

 What are website best practices and standards?

 Here are a few of the most common best practices and standards.

 - The easiest way is just look around the web.
 Examine the sites of industry leaders.
 See how you compare visually to them.
 Leading sites that look good and perform well typically follow best practices and standards.

-- Customers and partners might mention to you that your website doesn't look good or isn't secure (SSL).
+- Customers and partners might mention to you that your website doesn’t look good or isn’t encrypted or secure (SSL).